+The College strives to continue its tradition of a quality and affordable educational experience.
 The College Master Plan includes additional facilities at the Bentonville Campus and possible expansion in Washington County with a new facility to meet the rapidly growing number of Washington County residents enrolling in NWACC courses.
 The College entered into two new bond agreements in December 2010.
-These bonds were issued in two series and total an aggregate of \$14,500,000 and the proceeds of these bonds will be utilized to design, construct and equip a new Health Professions Building on land presently owned by the College.
-Estimated completion date of this building is late 2012.
-The College also will continue to expand its distance learning program to provide students with other learning opportunities along with entering into "partnerships" with four-year institutions to ensure successful transfer of classes.
+These bonds were issued in two series and totaled \$14,500,000.
+The proceeds of these bonds were utilized to design, construct and equip a new Health Professions Building on land presently owned by the College.
+The building was occupied in January of 2013.
+The remodeling of the former NARTI/Oncology Building that will become the home of the Southern Region National Child Protection Training Center is beginning in the Spring of 2013.
+NWACC will continue to make plans to utilize both buildings by expanding programs vital to the communities and region.

+The College also will continue to expand its distance learning program to provide students with other learning opportunities along with entering into "partnerships" with four-year institutions to ensure the successful transfer of classes.